 An unfortunate oversight was an advertisement that ran in the Portland Guardian on July 11, the day after the wreck.
 It advised passage was available to Melbourne weekly aboard the S.S.Casino “weather and other circumstances permitting”.

 The S.S.Casino still lies at the bottom of the ocean off Apollo Bay and is now a dive wreck.
 The anchor is displayed outside the Apollo Bay Post Office.
-The propeller of the steamer became the centrepiece of a monument in Port Fairy’s Gipps Street.
+The propeller of the steamer became the centrerpiece of a monument in Port Fairy’s Gipps Street.